onutemaster777/s-help-updated/README.md

 List of bot settings were available:
 ```
 * tool_count_reset - resets the count progress including command count and YouTube video count. **NOTE: The bot progress will be reset upon the 10 minutes.**
-* tool_count_modify - modifies the command count and YouTube video count assigned as number (unlikely "NaN" (Not a Number) and "Infinity").
+* tool_count_modify - modifies the command count and YouTube video count assigned as a number (unlikely "NaN" (Not a Number) and "Infinity").
-* tool_count_plus - increases the count.
+* tool_count_plus - increases his count.
-* tool_count_minus - loses the count.
+* tool_count_minus - loses his count.
 * tool_talk_enable - enables echo, talk and say commands.
-* tool_talk_disable - disables echo, talk and says commands, they will unable to say something, so it will be sent in console what she said.
+* tool_talk_disable - disables echo, talk and says commands, they will unable to say something, so it will be sent in console what they say.
 * tool_skip_enable - enables the skip for reload, bypassing this feature will instant reload.
-* tool_skip_disable - disables the skip feature, when the reloading time are ready and disabling skip manually will be not reloadable.
+* tool_skip_disable - disables the skip feature, when the reloading time are ready and disabling skip manually it will not reloadable.
 * tool_bots_enable - enables the bot commands including burn, join and flood.
 * tool_bots_disable - disables the bot commands including burn, join and flood.
-Some great idea, you can prevent users to join or flood other users, it's most recommended.
+Some goodest idea, you can prevent users to join or flood other users with this command, it's most recommended.
 Alternatively, you can do s!burn_always to burn it as automatic.
 * tool_name_enable - enables name command to change the bot's name.
 * tool_name_disable - prevents to change the bot's name.
 * tool_spvoice_enable - enables voice pitch and speed commands.
 * tool_spvoice_disable - disables the voice pitch and speed commands unable to change it, prefer to lock him.
 * tool_help_enable - enables the informational help.
-* tool_help_disable - disables the information help when you cheat (Slightly recommended)
+* tool_help_disable - disables the information help when you cheat (Not recommended)
 * tool_reload_enable - enables the reload command.
 * tool_reload_disable - disables the reload command from spamming.
 * tool_youtube_enable - enables YouTube video execution.